FlorianLindinger/PyApp-Template/README.md

 ## Notes

-Tested to work in current windows 11
+Tested to work in current Windows 11 Home/Pro